animesh/theImagingSource/README.md

 ## Setup Instructions

-1. Generate a copy of this repo by clicking [on this link](https://github.com/fastai/fastpages/generate).
+1. Generate a copy of this repo by clicking [on this link](https://github.com/animeshs/theImagingSource/generate).
 Name your repo anything you like **except** {your-username}.github.io.

 2. **GitHub Actions will automatically open a PR** on your new repository ~ 30 seconds after the copy is created.
 Follow the instructions in that PR to continue.

-For a live walk-through of the setup steps (with some additional tips) see this [video tutorial of setting up a fastpages blog](https://youtu.be/L0boq3zqazI) by Abdul Majed.
+For a live walk-through of the setup steps (with some additional tips) see this [video tutorial of setting up a theImagingSource blog](https://youtu.be/L0boq3zqazI) by Abdul Majed.

 ## Customizing Blog Posts With Front Matter

-[Front matter](https://jekyllrb.com/docs/front-matter/) allows you to toggle various options on/off for each blog post, as well as pass metadata to various features of fastpages.
+[Front matter](https://jekyllrb.com/docs/front-matter/) allows you to toggle various options on/off for each blog post, as well as pass metadata to various features of theImagingSource.

 In a notebook, front matter is defined as a markdown cell at the beginning of the notebook with the following contents: